-When the MHLW determines that there is no longer a concern that the foods violating the Act will be exported to Japan, the normal monitoring system is reinstated by canceling the inspection order in accordance with either of the following procedures i or ii:
+When the MHLW determines that there is no longer a concern that the foods violating the Act will be exported to Japan, cancel the inspection order in accordance with either of the following procedures i or ii:

-- i) The exporting country has identified the cause of the violation, and based on the findings, preventive measures such as the formulation of a new regulation, the improvement of the control system of agricultural chemicals and the strengthening of the inspection system have been introduced.
-Upon confirmation of the effectiveness of such measures through bilateral discussions, on-site inspections, or inspections on importation of the foods, the inspection order may be cancelled; or - ii) As for foods subject to inspection order with respect to agricultural chemical residues, if no new violation is detected during two years from the date on which the most recent violation was found after the date of the notification of an inspection order (or from the date of notification of an inspection order if no violation has occurred since the date of such notification) or if there is no new violation during one year from the said date and at the same time, more than 300 specimens have been inspected based on the inspection order, the inspection order may be cancelled.
+- i) The exporting country has identified the cause of the violation, and based on the findings, preventive measures such as the formulation of a new regulation, the improvement of the control system and the strengthening of the inspection system have been introduced.
+Upon confirmation of the effectiveness of such measures through bilateral discussions, on-site inspections, or inspections on importation of the foods, the inspection order may be cancelled; or - ii) If no new violation is detected during two years from the date on which the most recent violation was found after the date of the notification of an inspection order (or from the date of notification of an inspection order if no violation has occurred since the date of such notification) or if there is no new violation during one year from the said date and at the same time, more than 300 specimens have been inspected based on the inspection order, in principle, the inspection order may be cancelled.

-Thereafter, monitoring inspections on the concerned inspection items of the imported foods will be carried out at a higher frequency which is able to detect a violation with a certain statistical confidence level.
-Upon detection of any violation, the food will be immediately subjected to inspection order.
+Thereafter, in case monitoring inspections on the concerned inspection items of the imported foods will be carried out at a higher frequency as necessary.
+Upon detection of any violation during the period of a higher frequency monitoring inspections, the food will be immediately subjected to inspection order.